ente-io/ente/web/docs/dependencies.md

 ## UI

 The UI package uses "react".
 This is our core framework.
-We do use layers on top of React, but those are contingent and can be replaced, or even removed.
-But the usage of React is deep rooted.

 React also has a sibling "react-dom" package that renders "React" interfaces to the DOM.

 ### MUI and Emotion

-Currently, we use MUI ("@mui/material"), which is a React component library, to get a base set of components.
-MUI uses Emotion (a styled-component variant) as its preferred CSS-in-JS library and to keep things simple, that's also what we use to write CSS in our own JS (TS).
+We use [MUI](https://mui.com) ("@mui/material"), which is a React component library, to get a base set of components.

+MUI uses [Emotion](https://emotion.sh/) (a styled-component variant) as its preferred CSS-in-JS library.

-Emotion itself comes in many parts, of which we need the following three:
+Emotion itself comes in many parts, of which we need the following:

 * "@emotion/react" - React interface to Emotion.
 In particular, we set this as the package that handles the transformation of JSX into JS (via the